 Here are the settings that I use on my iPhone 7 Plus:From the left: Turn flash off, set HDR to auto, use Live option, skip timer, and have original photo selected.Here’s a link to Apple’s photo tips for iPhones, iPads and iPods: https://support.apple.com/en-us/HT205659

 It’s been fall for a week, and it’s living up to its hype!
 A few more observations:

-• What seems like woeful weather is my friend!
+What seems like woeful weather is my friend!
 Fog, rain and cloudy skies creates subdued light, making the deep fall colors even more vibrant.
-And all the rain means that the waterfalls are running high, and are often framed by changing leaves.
+Recent heavy rain means that the waterfalls are running high, and are often framed by changing leaves.
 Plus it’s a mushroom explosion!
 And reflection heaven.
 Here are a few shots from today at Pattison Park and Jay Cooke State Park:

 • Watch weather forecast!
 Last week drove up the North Shore and found beautiful fall colors — but had the most fun when I got home and captured lightning from a severe storm in Wisconsin.
 I would have missed it if my hubby, Robb, didn’t literally see the clouds lighting up from his recliner.
 Pays to look up!

 • A walking stick a good idea!
 While not really a photo tip, it does make it much easier to negotiate wet trails.
 No one wants to fall in fall!
 I also make sure that my “big” camera is in the case and that the iPhone is secure before negotiating a hill.
 Avoid slip sliding away!

 After having worked at UMD for oh so many years, September always feels like the “new” start of the year.
 And since retiring 3 years ago, it’s still pretty darn exciting to be able to have the luxury of time when our slice of the world puts on quite the show!